How To Spend One Day in Istanbul: 1 Day Istanbul Itinerary

 Previously closed for renovations, Basilica Cistern opened once again in 2022.
 Constructed from columns that originated from ruined temples, the design symmetry and size are seriously impressive.
 An underground exhibit, this makes a great retreat from the heat if you’re visiting Istanbul during the Summer months.

-If you’re looking for the intersection between history and beauty, then look no further than Topkapi Palace.
+If you’re looking for the intersection between history and beauty, then look no further than Topkapi Palace in the center of Istanbul.
 Built in 1465, Topkapi Palace is the oldest and largest surviving palace in the world.
 The palace is incredibly beautiful and ornate and surrounded by gorgeous gardens.
 I recommend grabbing tickets ahead of time and don’t skimp on the harem tour.

 Rooftop Restaurants In Istanbul - Galata tower Istanbul and night